Online Electric Guitar lessons

 Show more

-Tomás taught over 56 years ago
+Tomás taught about 2 months ago

 The Student and Tutor reviewed guitar techniques, scales, and chord progressions.
 They worked on songs previously learned, including "Make It With You" and "Call Your Mom," focusing on strumming patterns, chord transitions, and volume control.
 The Tutor suggested practicing the new song during the week and selecting songs for future sessions.